Parking Permits & Policies

 Saint Mary's College has developed parking and traffic regulations on its property to help maintain a safe campus environment.

 Saint Mary's College has developed parking and traffic regulations on its property to help maintain a safe campus environment.
 The College requires that all vehicles operated on college property observe all college parking and traffic regulations and all applicable provisions of the California Vehicle Code.
 All vehicles must have a valid license plate and properly display a valid campus parking permit.

 - Permits are only issued by the Public Safety Department and are property of Saint Mary's College.
 Permits may be revoked at any time and must be surrendered upon request.

-- Permits are only valid for the vehicle they are issued to and are not transferable to another vehicle.
+- Cling permits are only valid for the vehicle(s) they are issued to and are not transferable to another vehicle.
 Hang-tag permits are only valid for the person they are issued to and may not be transferred to another person.

 - Issuance of a permit does not guarantee availability of a parking space.